drBenway/pixi-vn-wiki/start/labels.md

 The label is a container of steps.
 It is used to organize the steps in a more readable way.

-For create a label you must use the `@newLabel` function and pass the label ID and the steps.
+For create a label you must use the `newLabel()` function and pass:

+* the `id` of the label, must be unique
+* the `steps` of the label, an array of functions that will be executed in order

 ```typescript
 const START_LABEL_ID = "StartLabel"